DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 NOTE: Refer to the plugin's reference for information on its dependencies.

-The order of data processing plugins is also important because they transform data in the same order they appear in the code.
+The order of data processing plugins is also important because they transform data in the same order they appear.
 For example, if the `LocalPaging` plugin precedes the `LocalFiltering`, the Grid filters the current page data.
 Swap the plugins to paginate filtered data.

 ## UI Plugins